slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "Marriage is the process of finding out what kind of man your wife would have preferred."
 -- Oscar Wilde [1854]*

+> *"It doesn’t much signify whom one marries, for one is sure to find out next morning it was someone else."
+-- Will Rogers [1879]*

+> *"When a man steals your wife, there is no better revenge than to let him keep her."
+-- Sacha Guitry [1885]*

+> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it."
+-- Peggy Hopkins Joyce [1893]*

+> *"The happiest time of a person’s life is after his first divorce."
+-- John Kenneth Galbraith [1908]*

+> *"If men acted after marriage as they do during courtship, there would be fewer divorces and more bankruptcies."
+-- Frances Rodman [1917]*

+> *"When women hold off from marrying men, we call it independence.
+When men hold off from marrying women, we call it fear of commitment."
+-- Warren Farrell [1943]*

 > *"You don’t marry a person, you marry a family."
 -- Kevin Kelly [1952]*

 > *"If Apple sold you a product that failed 50% of the time, would you buy it?"
 -- Esther Perel [1958]*

-> *"He who marries for love without money has good nights and sorry days."
--- Ani Difranco [1970]*

 > *"Don’t do it.
 You’ll regret it.
 The things you love about him now, you’ll hate in a few years."
 -- Tom Ford [1961]*

-> *"If men acted after marriage as they do during courtship, there would be fewer divorces and more bankruptcies."
--- Frances Rodman [1917]*

-> *"When a man steals your wife, there is no better revenge than to let him keep her."
--- Sacha Guitry [1885]*

-> *"It doesn’t much signify whom one marries, for one is sure to find out next morning it was someone else."
--- Will Rogers [1879]*

-> *"The happiest time of a person’s life is after his first divorce."
--- John Kenneth Galbraith [1908]*

-> *"When women hold off from marrying men, we call it independence.
-When men hold off from marrying women, we call it fear of commitment."
--- Warren Farrell [1943]*

-> *"Alimony is a system by which, when two people make a mistake, one of them continues to pay for it."
--- Peggy Hopkins Joyce [1893]*
+> *"He who marries for love without money has good nights and sorry days."
+-- Ani Difranco [1970]*

 > *"Modern women don’t want a husband.
 They want a lifestyle.
 If another man can upgrade them, they’re gone."
 -- x@pallnandi*

+> *"You can tell the health of a marriage by how often the wife posts selfies."
+-- x@mc_shortyy*